The Wave Trace and Birkhoff Billiards: A parametrix for the wave propagator

-where $f$ is a locally defined function which is smooth up to the boundary.
-In particular, $f$ satisfies $f(0,\phi) = 1$.
+and $\kappa = |\ddot{x}|$. \end{proof} We maintain the notation $f(\mu, \phi) = (1 - \mu \kappa)^2$ throughout the rest of the paper.
 This coordinate system is convenient near the boundary because conformal multiples the vector fields $\d/\d \mu$ and $\d/\d \phi$ extend the orthogonal and and tangential gradients respectively in a tubular neighborhood of the boundary.
 As the canonical relations $\Gamma_{\pm}^j$ involve both $x$ and $y$ variables, we change $x$ variables to $(\mu, \phi)$ and $y$ variables to $(\nu, \theta)$ according to the procedure described above.
-In \cite{Vig18}, elliptical polar coordinates were instead used of boundary normal coordinates to acheive a similar decomposition into normal and tangential vector fields. \\ \\ Without loss of generality, we use boundary normal coordinates instead of Euclidean coordinates in the domain of $\Psi_j^k$ from here on.
-We now compute the Gelfand-Leray form in boundary normal coordinates. \begin{lemm} The canonical relation of each operator in \eqref{Lagrangian distribution} is parametrized in boundary normal coordinates by
+In \cite{Vig18}, elliptical polar coordinates were instead used of boundary normal coordinates to acheive a similar decomposition into normal and tangential vector fields.